Former co-owner of Claudio's in Greenport dies

-Longtime restaurateur, former co-owner of Claudio's in Greenport, William Frances Claudio Jr., dies
+Longtime restaurateur, former co-owner of Claudio's in Greenport, William Francis Claudio Jr., dies

 He dove right into his new job, working at the landmark waterfront eatery six days a week, befriending customers and employees alike, and dining at the bar with his signature Manhattan, although rarely on seafood.

-Note: CORRECTION: An earlier version of this story misspelled William Francis Claudio Jr.'s middle name.